marcduiker/marcduiker-dev/src/posts/2026/2026-06-28-starting-with-codeberg.md

 ---
 title: "Getting Started with Codeberg"
-description: "A practical guide to registering on Codeberg.org and mirroring an existing GitHub repository."
+description: "A practical introduction to Codeberg.org and mirroring an existing GitHub repository."
 date: 2026-06-28
 ---

-# Getting Started with Codeberg

 **TLDR:** Do you also want to reduce your dependency on non-EU-based tech platforms?
 Start with a free and open source Git provider!
 Sign up for Codeberg, create a new empty repo and push your code from an existing GitHub clone to mirror it.

+---

 ## Introduction